anshumanbh/git-all-secrets/README.md

 * -gistURL = HTTPS URL of the Gist to scan.
 This will scan this gist only.
 * -output = This is the name of the file where all the results will get stored.
 By default, this is `results.txt`.
 * -cloneForks = This is the optional boolean flag to clone forks of org and user repositories.
 By default, this is set to `0` i.e. no cloning of forks.
 If forks are to be cloned, this value needs to be set to `1`.
+* -toolName = This is the optional string flag to specify which tool to use for scanning.
+By default, this is set to `all` i.e. gitsecrets, thog and repo-supervisor will all be used for scanning.

 ### Note
 * The `token` flag is compulsory.
 This can't be empty.